Codealike/arrayslice/README.md

 For now, as a workaround, to allow optimization you just need to copy the reference to a method variable and use it from there.

 Array Slices current optimization heuristic is also a bit too aggresize to optimize, and select single accesses (non loops) methods, causing some simple code to execute a couple extra instructions.
 Those are the type of methods you wouldnt even consider use an ArraySegment anyways.
+You can now opt-out on those methods explicitely with the  [ArraySliceBehavior(OptimizationMode.None)] attribute.

 #### Contributions